pdfmonkey

 • Get Document: Get document details and check its generation status

-• Download PDF: Download a generated PDF document and save it as a binary file
+• Download File: Download a generated PDF or image document and save it as a binary file

 • Delete Document: Delete a previously generated PDF document from PDFMonkey